raosaqib/RestAssurred-TestNG-Allure/README.md

 - API library for automationRestAssurred
 - TestNG - Test Management library
 -Allure reports
-#Framework is being implemented using best practices as describe below
-#POJO classes implementation of the services.--com.gk.openweather.station.model
--Services has been implemented--com.gk.openweather.station.service -TestRunner- you can run the tests from com.gk.openweather.station.test==OpenweatherTestRunnerE2E.
+-Framework is being implemented using best practices as describe below -POJO classes implementation of the services.--com.gk.openweather.station.model -Services has been implemented--com.gk.openweather.station.service -TestRunner- you can run the tests from com.gk.openweather.station.test==OpenweatherTestRunnerE2E.
 -JSON data handler has been defined on the runner class and data can be fetched from json to tests